What is HIV?

 HIV is the Human Immunodeficiency Virus which causes failure of a part of the immune system.
 The immune system is essential because it is the bodies defence against infection and disease.
 HIV destroys cells in the immune system which are an essential component in protecting the body against infection and disease.
 AIDS or Acquired Immune Deficiency Syndrome refers to a range of different illnesses that a person may get as a result of their immune system being badly affected by HIV.

-HIV is a virus found in infected blood, cum, pre-cum, anal mucus, vaginal fluids and breast milk; it is passed from person to person when one of these fluids enters a person’s body and makes its way into their bloodstream.
-The main risks of becoming HIV positive are through unprotected fucking and sharing injecting equipment.
+HIV is a virus found in infected blood, semen, pre-ejaculate, anal mucus, vaginal fluids and breast milk; it is passed from person to person when one of these fluids enters a person’s body and makes its way into their bloodstream.
+The main risks of becoming HIV positive are through unprotected sex and sharing injecting equipment.

 Whilst being a top and bottom both carry risks for HIV, being a bottom without a condom will put you at 7 times more risk of catching HIV.

-Fucking without condoms is the main risk for sexual transmission and this risk is amplified with any sort of arse play that affects the inner lining of the anus.
-This means fisting, bareback fucking, rough sex, unwashed sex toys, and prolonged fucking sessions – especially chemsex and group sex, all significantly increase the risk of contracting HIV.
-All of these acts involve the possibility of broken skin, blood and cum making it an easy entry point for HIV to get inside your bloodstream.
+Fucking without condoms is the main risk for sexual transmission and this risk is amplified with any sort of anal play that affects the inner lining of the anus.
+This means fisting, bareback sex, rough sex, unwashed sex toys, and prolonged sex sessions – especially chemsex and group sex, all significantly increase the risk of contracting HIV.
+All of these acts involve the possibility of broken skin, blood and semen making it an easy entry point for HIV to get inside your bloodstream.

 Seroconversion is the term used to describe the process of converting from non HIV positive to HIV positive.
 Some people will develop symptoms during this period of conversion whilst others may not, so you may not even know it is happening.
 During seroconversion possible symptoms may include flu like symptoms, rashes, sore throats and swollen glands.
 These are common symptoms for many other illnesses and as a result are easily overlooked – that is if they are present at all.